-Bjarke Mogensen was born in 1985 on the Danish Island of Bornholm.
-Aged 7 he had his first lessons on the accordion.
-At the age of 13 he made his debut as a soloist in a German TV broadcast with the Munich Symphony Orchestra with millions of viewers.
-Since then an unusual curiosity and search for new sounds and expressions of his instrument has taken him where few accordionist have ventured before as a highly sought-after soloist in the classical music world.
+Born and raised on the Island of Bornholm, Bjarke Mogensen quickly made a name for himself as an internationally acclaimed accordion virtuoso and as a versatile musician with a keen ear for different styles.
+At the age of 13 he made his solo debut with the Munich Symphony Orchestra in a German TV broadcast with millions of viewers.
+Since then a great curiosity and search for new sounds and expressions has taken him on musical paths where few other musicians have ventured before as a highly sought-after soloist in the classical music world.

-Bjarke Mogensen has given solo concerts all over the world from New York to Moscow, from Iceland to Turkey.
-He has performed chamber music with violinists Augustin Dumay and Gidon Kremer and cellist Andreas Brantelid.
-As a soloist he has worked with orchestras such as the Moscow Virtuosi, Kremerata Baltica, Slovak State Philharmonic Orchestra, The Tiroler Symphony Orchestra, the Danish National Symphony Orchestra, Prague Radio Orchestra and the Copenhagen Philharmonic, conducted by maestros such as John Storgårds, Francesco Angelico, Rafael Payare, Lan Shui, Rolf Gupta, Leos Svarovský, Thomas Søndergaard and Vladimir Spivakov.
+He has performed chamber music in duo with among others violinist Gidon Kremer, violist Tatjana Masurenko and cellist Andreas Brantelid.
+As a soloist he has worked with orchestras such as the Moscow Virtuosi, Kremerata Baltica, Slovak State Philharmonic Orchestra, The Tiroler Symphony Orchestra, the Danish National Symphony Orchestra, Prague Radio Orchestra, Cairo Symphony Orchestra and The Copenhagen Philharmonic.

 Bjarke Mogensen’s repertoire is almost unlimited, with a span ranging from folk music and accordion classics over his own arrangements and transcriptions to brand new works for accordion as well as improvisation.

 A long succession of collaborations with prominent living composers has resulted in over 60 new compositions – concertos, chamber music and solo works – dedicated to Bjarke Mogensen.